West Bromwich: Features

 The Oak House is an historic building in the Greets Green area.
 Its exact date of origin is uncertain, but in 1634 it was owned by the Turtons.
 John Wesley preached there twice in the late 1700s.
 Reuben Farley gave it to the town as a museum, with the formal opening on 25 July 1898.
 In 1949 it was protected as a Grade II* Listed Building.

 In August 2009, The Public arts centre designed by architect Will Alsop fully opened.
 By 2013, the venue was attracting nearly 400,000 visitors a year and was bringing leading national and international artists to the town.
 Originally beset by problems before opening, in May 2013, it was revealed that Sandwell Council were considering borrowing a substantial amount of money to repurpose the £70 million building and lease it to Sandwell College to provide a new sixth form centre to complement the recently opened Central Campus in the town.

 A large portion of the town centre was procured by Tesco for the development of a Tesco Extra store and shopping centre called New Square, West Bromwich which has been built on top of the old hospital.
 In the early 2000s the tenants of homes and businesses have slowly moved out of the site to make way for the development.
 Cronehills Primary School (staff and pupils) relocated to the newly built Eaton Valley Primary School, which opened in September 2009.
 The police station relocated to a brand new building the other site of the ring road.
 Major works started on the site during October 2011 and the development was completed by late spring 2013.

-Sandwell Valley contains Sandwell Valley Country Park and Sandwell Valley RSPB nature reserve.
-The 660 acre country park is located on the River Tame in the middle of the urban conurbation between Birmingham and West Bromwich.
+Dartmouth Park, opened in 1878 by William Legge, 5th Earl of Dartmouth, lies to the east of the town.
+Beyond Dartmouth Park is Sandwell Valley, which contains Sandwell Valley Country Park and Sandwell Valley RSPB nature reserve.
+The 660 acre country park is located on the River Tame, in the middle of the urban conurbation between Birmingham and West Bromwich.
 The RSPB nature reserve is adjacent, and attracts over 150 different bird species.
 There are also two farms on the site that are open to the public: Sandwell Park Farm and Forge Mill Farm.